Bhuvanashri2364-KB/Customer-Churn-Analysis-Retention-Strategy-RFM-Based-/README.md

 ---

-## 🔮 Future Improvements
+## 🚀 Future Enhancements

-* Build a machine learning model for churn prediction
+- Develop a machine learning model to predict churn probability at the individual customer level
-* Deploy dashboard using a web application
-* Automate data pipeline
+- Implement real-time dashboards for continuous monitoring of churn risk
+- Integrate customer feedback and behavioral data for deeper analysis
+- Build automated retention campaigns based on customer segments

 ---